webtranslateit/webtranslateit/README.md

     gem install web_translate_it

 At this point you should have the `wti` executable working.
-If your project if already set up on Web Translate It, open a terminal and type `wti autoconf` to generate the configuration file.
+If your project if already set up on Web Translate It, open a terminal and type `wti init` to generate the configuration file.

 Execute `wti --help` to see the usage: